 The Avengers – Emma Peel & John Steed | Intro w.
 Credits, Tiffany’s Street II

-Younger readers should note this British TV series has nothing to do with Thor and his buddies.
+Younger readers should note this British TV series although named The Avengers (1965-68) has nothing to do with Thor and his buddies.
 This was instead a British crime, spy and fantasy show telling of the suave and terribly English spy – complete with bowler hat and brolly – John Steed (Patrick Mcnee) and his (mainly) girl assistants.
 Diana joined the series in series four as Emma Peel as Steed’s assistant in this quirky TV Series.

 Rigg hadn’t seen this Spy-fi series before she got the role, but her co-star McNee described her as a “butterfly landing on a flower”.
 Steed and Emma Peel had a fun credible chemistry, and this was reportedly often with a sexual undertone.
 Diana designed her own costume for the controversial Queen of Sin episode.
 In her final appearance, Diana literally handed over the role to Linda Thorson who played her successor, Tara King.
 This as she passed her replacement on the stairs, and then explained how Steed liked his tea.

 On Her Majesty’s Secret Service (1969)